-N1101.1.3 Additions, alterations, renovations or repairs.
+N1101.1.3 Additions, alterations, renovations or

+repairs.
 Additions, alterations, renovations or repairs to an existing building, building system or portion thereof shall conform to the provisions of this code as they relate to new construction without requiring the unaltered portion(s) of the existing building or building system to comply with this code.
 Additions, alterations, renovations or repairs shall not create an unsafe or hazardous condition or overload existing building systems.
 An addition shall be deemed to comply with this code if the addition alone complies or if the existing building and addition comply with this code as a single building.

-Exception:

-1. The following need not comply provided the energy use of the building is not increased:
+Exception: The following need not comply provided the energy use of the building is not increased:

-- a) Storm windows installed over existing fenestration. - b) Incidental repairs requiring a new sash or new glazing. - c) Existing ceiling, wall or floor cavities exposed during construction provided that these cavities are filled with insulation. - d) Construction where the existing roof, wall or floor cavity is not exposed. - Converting unconditioned attic space to conditioned attic space.
-Ceilings shall be insulated to a minimum of R-30, walls shall be insulated to the exterior wall requirements in Table N1102.1 and follow backing requirements in Section N1102.2.12.
+- 1. Storm windows installed over existing fenestration. - 2.
+Incidental repairs requiring a new sash or new glazing. - 3.
+Existing ceiling, wall or floor cavities exposed during construction provided that these cavities are filled with insulation. - 4.
+Construction where the existing roof, wall or floor cavity is not exposed.